 Paris Itinerary Factsheet

 Language – French

 Goodbye: Au Revoir

 Please: S’il vous plait

 Tipping– not compulsory but leaving a few Euros is always welcomed

-Credit Cards – most major credit cards are accepted but do always keep some Euros on you especially for things like using the toilet or tipping.
+Credit Cards – most major credit cards are accepted but do always keep some Euros on you especially for things like tipping.